 I forgot to mention that on our red-eye flight from Moscow to Barnaul we sat across the aisle from a group of four men traveling together.

-It seems that three of them had traveled from Barnaul to accompany the fourth home from Moscow.
-It seems he had recently been released from prison.
+It seems that three of them had traveled from Barnaul to accompany the fourth home from Moscow who had recently been released from prison.

 Note: Russian airplanes allow the seats to flop forward when not occupied.